Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 4: Generation

-\textbf{Extractive} approaches aim to filter words, phrases, and other unimodal atomic units from the input data to create a summary.
-For example,~\cite{chen2018extractive} uses a multimodal RNN to calculate the summary probability of sentences through a logistic classifier using text coverage, text redundancy, and image set coverage as features.
-Other related approaches have also investigated multi-objective optimization to jointly optimize saliency, readability, image coverage, and other desiderata for extractive text summarization of multimodal inputs~\cite{jangra2020multimodal,li2017multi}.
-In addition to neural networks, integer linear programming has also been used for extractive summarization in order to filter the most important features through constrained optimization~\cite{jangra2020text}.
-Beyond text as output, video summarization is the task of producing a compact version of the video (visual summary) by encapsulating the most informative parts~\cite{gygli2014creating,lu2013story,money2008video,sah2017semantic,song2015tvsum}.~\citet{li2017multi} collected a multimodal corpus of 500 English news videos and articles paired with manually annotated summaries as a benchmark towards multimodal summarization.
-Finally,~\citet{uzzaman2011multimodal} aims to simplify complex sentences by generating multimodal summaries combining pictures, visual structure, and simplified compressed text for people who may have difficulty reading or who are looking to skim quickly.
+Summarization aims to compress data to create an abstract that represents the most important or relevant information within the original content.
+Recent work has explored various input modalities to guide text summarization, such as images~\cite{chen2018abstractive}, video~\cite{li2020vmsmo}, and audio~\cite{evangelopoulos2013multimodal,jangra2020text,li2017multi}.
+Recent trends in multimodal summarization include \textit{extractive} and \textit{abstractive} approaches.
+Extractive approaches aim to filter words, phrases, and other unimodal elements from the input to create a summary~\cite{chen2018extractive,jangra2020text,li2017multi}.
+Beyond text as output, video summarization is the task of producing a compact version of the video (visual summary) by encapsulating the most informative parts~\cite{sah2017semantic}.~\citet{li2017multi} collected a dataset of news videos and articles paired with manually annotated summaries as a benchmark towards multimodal summarization.
+Finally,~\citet{uzzaman2011multimodal} aim to simplify complex sentences by extracting multimodal summaries for accessibility.
+On the other hand, abstractive approaches define a generative model to generate the summary at multiple levels of granularity~\cite{chen2018abstractive,li2019keep}.
+Although most approaches only focus on generating a textual summary from multimodal data~\cite{palaskar2019multimodal}, several directions have also explored generating summarized images to supplement the generated textual summary~\cite{chen2018abstractive,li2020vmsmo}.